Why Your Virginia Small Business Must Comply with New FTC and GDPR Data Protection Regulations… Before It’s Too Late!

 The catch is that GDPR affects U.S.-based companies of all sizes, even if the U.S. companies don’t have a presence in the EU.
-All that’s required for GDPR to regulate your business in Ashburn, is that your business processes personal data of EU data subjects.
+All that’s required for GDPR to regulate your business, is that your business processes personal data of EU data subjects.

 Depending on circumstances, you could be regulated by GDPR as a data “controller” if you collect personal data directly from EU data subjects.
 GDPR may also apply to you as a data “processor” if you receive and process personal data indirectly from a controller, such as for example from your customers.

 And you could also be regulated as both as a controller and a processor depending on how you collect and process personal data of EU data subjects.

 The big concern regarding GDPR regulation for businesses in Virginia, of all sizes, are the consequences for non-compliance.
 Controllers and processors that are not GDPR compliant could be liable for administrative fines up to (i) 20 million Euros (approximately $25 million), or (ii) 4 percent of annual gross revenues, whichever is higher.

 Processors are subject to liability to controllers for failure to comply with their contractual obligations to their controllers under the relevant controller-processor agreement, including liability to the controller for the actions or inactions of any sub-processor appointed by the processor.